Breast Lift Surgery / Mastopexy

-If you ever wished that your breasts were firmer, higher and more youthful-looking, breast lift surgery may be a good option for you.
+If you ever wished that your breasts were firmer, higher and more youthful-looking, breast lift surgery/ Breast mastopexy surgery may be a good option for you.
 A breast lift can rejuvenate your figure by restoring the lift and shape that is often lost due to gravity and post-pregnancy.
 If you have lost breast volume over the years and you want to add more fullness, implants may be inserted to increase breast size at the same time.
-You may be a good candidate for breast lift or mastopexyif you have:
+You may be a good candidate for breast lift surgery or mastopexy if you have:

 - Pendulous breasts